 I've had the privilege of growing in each of these areas throughout my career.
 It's amazing what can be accomplished when all elements are working together with a common understanding.
 One of my most challenging integration efforts delivered at Ticketmaster was a microcosm of these elements in action - so much so that after its completion, I worked with our CIO to develop the blueprint for EA at Ticketmaster.
 We had the 3 tech-focused architectural disciplines but needed to develop Business Architecture.
 The organization & discipline designed was patterned from product management & architecture of my platform business segment.

 At Experian, I have had the opportunity to lead the product development efforts for Experian's global identity & fraud platform.
 A cornerstone of evolving the platform strategy has been fully adopting Agile throughout our development process and building out the core disciplines that go with that: iterative slicing, continuous integration & delivery, and learning through measurement.

 Prioritization of the technical capabilities takes a customer-centric view coupled with these core principles of a world-class platform:

-Leading the platform strategy has been an exciting opportunity to impact the course of Ticketmaster's technology and business.
+Leading the platform strategy at Ticketmaster was the highlight & culmination of my experience there.
+It was an exciting opportunity to impact the course of Ticketmaster's technology and business.

 My first opportunity came as General Manager for a platform reinvention initiative.
 I was responsible for overseeing all areas of integration, setting annual target goals & quarterly milestones.
 During this time, I was the primary point of contact for 3rd party auditors reporting to the Board for Live Nation Entertainment regarding the platform investment.
 Scope covered all areas of Ticketmaster technology including core ticketing systems, payment systems, B2B & B2C applications and identity systems.